udai-arneja/HLP-Project_Group2/README.md

 - Bounding boxes are a part of BusWire and Symbol models and therefore they must be updated when necessary
 - BusWire has some messages to send to symbol (Simi will write at end of BusWire code)
 - BusWire and Symbol: it is worth reading each other's sections as there is a lot more interconnectivity than before
+- All wireId, portId or ComponentId are sent as strings for now but can be changed after discussion

 ### Symbol Messages:
 | AddSymbol of (ComponentType, int list, int list)